 Encampments

-With increased homelessness in Waterloo region and across Canada, you may notice more encampments in public places across the city.
+With increased homelessness in Waterloo region and across Canada, more encampments are appearing in public places.

 On this page: